 These are just 10 of the most common mistakes people make when purchasing a pillow.

-The best feature of any pillow is the return policy.
-The only way to know for sure if you’ll like a pillow is to actually sleep on it.
+The best feature of any pillow, of course, is the return policy.
+The only way to specifically know for sure if you’ll like a pillow is to actually sleep on it.

 A pillow might look good inside the store, or on Amazon – but you won’t know until you try it.
 Having the option to send it back is the best pillow feature to look for.